-Canon 200D versus Sony A5000
+Canon 200D vs Sony A5000

-The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha A5000 are two digital cameras that were announced, respectively, in June 2017 and January 2014.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha A5000 are two digital cameras that were officially introduced, respectively, in June 2017 and January 2014.
 The 200D is a DSLR, while the A5000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 19.8 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 19.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A5000 is considerably smaller (39 percent) than the Canon 200D.
 Moreover, the A5000 is substantially lighter (41 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the A5000 are weather-sealed.